sf105/sttp-book/_chapters/chapter1.md

 If we have a program that works like it is specified, but is of no use for its users, we still do not have good software.
 This is called the absence-of-errors fallacy.
 We cannot forget about the validation part, where we check if the software meets the users' needs.

+## Exercises

+Below you will find some exercises to practise the material with.
+After each question you can click the button to show the answer to the question.

+{% include exercise-begin.html %}
+Having a certain terminology helps testers to explain the problems they have with a program or in their software.

+Below is a small conversation.
+Fill each of the caps with: failure, fault, or error.

+**Mark**: Hey, Jane, I just observed a (1) _ _ _ _ _ _ in our software: if the user has multiple surnames, our software doesn't allow them to sign in. \\
+**Jane**: Oh, that's awful.
+Let me debug the code so that I can find the (2) _ _ _ _ _ _.\\
+*(a few minutes later)*\\
+**Jane**: Mark, I found it!
+It was my (3) _ _ _ _ _ _.
+I programmed that part, but never thought of this case.\\
+**Mark**: No worries, Jane!
+Thanks for fixing it!
+{% include answer-begin.html %}

+1. Failure, the user notices the system/program behaving incorrectly.
+2. Fault, this is a problem in the code, that is causing a failure in this case.
+3. Error, the human mistake that created the fault.

+{% include exercise-answer-end.html %}

+{% include exercise-begin.html %}
+Kelly, a very experienced software tester, visits Books!, a social network focused on matching people based on books they read.
+Users do not report bugs so often; Books! developers have strong testing practices in place.
+However, users do say that the software is not really delivering what it promises.

+What testing principle applies to this problem?
+{% include answer-begin.html %}
+The absence-or-error fallacy.
+While the software does not have a lot of bugs, it is not giving the user what they want.
+In this case the verification was good, but they need work on the validation.
+{% include exercise-answer-end.html %}